Three Zones of Defensible Space

 - Oregon Wildfire Risk Explorer Report: UDRC Area

 - Camp Fire Video Series – Lessons Learned

 - Week 1: Landscaping Against Your Home

 - Week 2: Vents/Eaves & Mesh Screening

 - Week 3: Your Evacuation Plan

 - Week 6: Fencing

 - Week 7: Zone 2 (5-30 ft)

 UDRC Defensible Space Reimbursement Program

-Upper Deschutes River Communities will help property owners within the Upper Deschutes River and La Pine Community Wildfire Protection Plan boundaries with the cost of creating or maintaining defensible space for wildfire risk reduction.
+This program is closed for new applications in 2020.
+Applications will be accepted beginning January 2021.
+Upper Deschutes River Communities will help property owners within the Upper Deschutes River and La Pine Community Wildfire Protection Plan boundaries outside of Sunriver with the cost of creating or maintaining defensible space for wildfire risk reduction.
 The UDRC will reimburse your expenses for licensed fuels reduction contractors or rental equipment up to $500 maximum.
 To qualify for this program fill out the online application form.
 One application from a property owner will be accepted each year.